aTechGeekDev/ProCode/README.md

 ## Installation

+1. Go to [Releases](https://github.com/aTechGeekDev/ProCode/releases) and download the latest release.
-1. Unpack the zip file and launch ProCodeX.exe as administrator otherwise you'll get crashes
+2. Unpack the zip file and launch ProCodeX.exe as administrator otherwise you'll get crashes
-2. Thats it
+3. Thats it